-Microsoft has released Update Rollup 4 for Microsoft Exchange Server 2010 Release To Manufacturing (RTM).
-This article describes the following information about the update rollup:
+Description of Update Rollup 4 for Microsoft Exchange Server 2010 Release To Manufacturing

 Issues that the update rollup fixesUpdate Rollup 4 for Exchange Server 2010 RTM fixes the issues that are described in the following Microsoft Knowledge Base articles: